Accessory Dwelling Units

 Share Accessory Dwelling Units on Facebook Share Accessory Dwelling Units on Twitter Share Accessory Dwelling Units on Linkedin Email Accessory Dwelling Units link

-Access a handout of the new regulations in the document library to the right.
+Draft regulations are located in the document library to the right.

 Need more information?
-Please feel free to contact staff or schedule a meeting with City staff by selecting a date and time through our online scheduler (External link).
+Please feel free to contact staff or schedule a meeting with City staff by selecting a date and time through our online scheduler (External link) or leave a comment or question below.

 What is an Accessory Dwelling Unit?

 An Accessory Dwelling Unit (or "ADU"), is a small independent living space on the same lot as a primary residence.
 It typically includes a kitchen and bathroom.
 These are sometimes referred to as mother-in-law suites or carriage houses.
-Detached ADUs are currently allowed in the Old Town Residential zone district.
+Both detached and attached/interior ADUs are allowed in most areas that allow single-unit, detached homes.
+See the handout in the documents library for more information about current regulations.

-Access a handout of the new regulations in the document library to the right.
+Draft regulations are located in the document library to the right.

 Need more information?
-Please feel free to contact staff or schedule a meeting with City staff by selecting a date and time through our online scheduler (External link).
+Please feel free to contact staff or schedule a meeting with City staff by selecting a date and time through our online scheduler (External link) or leave a comment or question below.

 What is an Accessory Dwelling Unit?

 An Accessory Dwelling Unit (or "ADU"), is a small independent living space on the same lot as a primary residence.
 It typically includes a kitchen and bathroom.
 These are sometimes referred to as mother-in-law suites or carriage houses.
-Detached ADUs are currently allowed in the Old Town Residential zone district.
+Both detached and attached/interior ADUs are allowed in most areas that allow single-unit, detached homes.
+See the handout in the documents library for more information about current regulations.

 Q&A